bhavani0387/MNIST-digit-classification/README.md

 In this project, I have created a simple deep learning model from scratch (on top of CNN) that is capable of identifying the digit present in an image.

 #### Data :
 Used the Keras - MNIST dataset.
+Each image size is 28 X 28.
+There are 70,000 datapoints in the dataset.

 #### Some sample images from the dataset :
 ![Sample Images](https://github.com/bhavani0387/MNIST-digit-classification/blob/main/Images.PNG?raw=true)